magnars/confair/README.md

 Our client-secret has been encrypted with high-strength AES128, courtesy of [Nippy](https://github.com/ptaoussanis/nippy).
 This file can now be safely checked into source control.
-The local config secret needs to be shared with other developers out of band, once.
+The secret needs to be shared with other developers out of band.

 In order to use this config in our app, we read it back in like this: